SupportClass/sc-data-binding-helpers/README.md

         </style>

         <template is="dom-if" if="[[_isTruthy(foo)]]">
-            foo is truthy.
+            foo is: truthy
         </template>

         <template is="dom-if" if="[[_isFalsey(foo)]]">
-            foo is falsey.
+            foo is: falsey
         </template>
     </template>